AMHIE: Our story

 Celebrating outstanding & inspirational stories from educational settings across the UK

-Introducing the Mental Health in Education Awards; Since 2023, organisations, services and individuals have been awarded for their relentless work toward making a difference in their communities.
+Introducing the Mental Health in Education Awards; since 2023, organisations, services and individuals have been awarded for their relentless work toward making a difference in their communities.

 The Mental Health in Education Awards are a celebration of successful interventions and support.
 Since 2023, organisations, services and individuals have been awarded for their relentless work toward making a difference in their communities.
 This award symbolises hard work and heart-felt devotion.
 Let us know about people and organisations who deserve to receive a Mental Health in Education Award!